-Alternative 1 (No Action) would allow the current seasonal advantage for Georgia and Florida fishermen to persist.
-Alternatives 2 and 3 would both remedy this situation, and allow fishermen in North Carolina and South Carolina equal opportunity to catch snowy grouper until the regional or stat quota is met.
-Regional quotas may be slightly easier to track than state quotas because tracking becomes markedly more difficult the smaller each quota is.
-Having said this, there is still concern regarding the ability to accurately track such small quotas even on the regional level.
-Biologically, impacts of Alternatives 2 and 3 would be about the same and neither are likely to negatively affect the population.
-The socioeconomic benefits are expected to be small if any because of the low number of fishermen actually targeting snowy grouper.
+Alternative 1 (No Action) would allow for a possible seasonal advantage for Georgia and Florida fishermen to persist.
+However, the snowy grouper quota has never been met since the quota was reduced in 2006.
+Therefore, there currently appears to be no regional advantage in filling the snowy grouper quota.
+Alternatives 2 and 3 would both remedy the potential disadvantage, and allow fishermen in North Carolina and South Carolina equal opportunity to catch snowy grouper until the regional or stat quota is met.
+Regional quotas may be slightly easier to track than state quotas because quotas would be larger.
+However, there is still concern regarding the ability to accurately track the small snowy grouper quotas on a regional level.
+Biologically, impacts of Alternatives 2 and 3 would be similar and neither alternative is likely to negatively affect the population.
+The socioeconomic benefits are expected to be small if any because of the small number of fishermen actually targeting snowy grouper.